-Table 1 New Platforms
+Table 3 New Platforms

-OS OS Version CPU Toolchain RTI Architecture Ubuntu 22.04 LTS x64 gcc 7.3.0 x64Linux4gcc7.3.0 Linux Ubuntu 22.04 LTS Arm v8 gcc 7.3.0 armv8Linux4gcc7.3.0 Windows Windows 11 x64 VS 2022 x64Win64VS2017 macOS macOS 12 Validated using the same libraries as macOS 10.x and 11 x64 clang 13.0 x64Darwin17clang9.0 macOS 12 (target only) Arm v8 clang 13.0 arm64Darwin20clang12.0 VxWorks VxWorks 21.11 x64 llvm 12.0.1.1 x64Vx21.11llvm12.0.1.1 x64Vx21.11llvm12.0.1.1_rtp
+OS OS Version CPU Toolchain RTI Architecture Linux Ubuntu 22.04 LTS x64 gcc 7.3.0 x64Linux4gcc7.3.0 Ubuntu 22.04 LTS Arm v8 gcc 7.3.0 armv8Linux4gcc7.3.0 os OS Version CPU Toolchain RTI Architecture Windows Windows 11 x64 VS 2022 x64Win64VS2017 macOS macOS 12 Validated using the same libraries as macOS 10.x and 11 x64 clang 13.0 x64Darwin17clang9.0 macOS 12 (target only) Arm v8 clang 13.0 arm64Darwin20clang12.0 VxWorks VxWorks 21.11 x64 llvm 12.0.1.1 x64Vx21.11llvm12.0.1.1 x64Vx21.11llvm12.0.1.1_rtp

-2.10 Changes to Defaults
+2.2.10 Changes to Defaults

-2.10.1 shutdown\cleanup\period default changed from 1s to 10ms
+2.2.10.1 shutdown_cleanup_period default changed from 1s to 10ms

-The default value of the shutdown\cleanup\period in the DATABASE QoS Policy has changed from 1 second to 10 milliseconds to speed up participant deletion times.
+The default value of the shutdown_cleanup_period in the DATABASE QoS Policy has changed from 1 second to 10 milliseconds to speed up participant deletion times.

-2.10.2 max\objects\per\thread default changed from 2048 to 261120
+2.2.10.2 max_objects_per_thread default changed from 2048 to 261120

-The default value for max\objects\per\thread in the SYSTEM\RESOURCE\LIMITS QoS Policy has changed from 2048 to 261120.
-See 2.3.4 System resources easier to manage with max\objects\per\thread now configured by Connext automatically on page 31 for more information.
+The default value for max_objects_per_thread in the SYSTEM_RESOURCE_LIMITS QoS Policy has changed from 2048 to 261120.
+See 2.2.3.4 System resources easier to manage with max_objects_per_thread now configured by Connext automatically on page 46 for more information.

-2.10.3 min\initial\participant\announcement\period default changed from 1 second to 10 milliseconds
+2.2.10.3 min_initial_participant_announcement_period default changed from 1 second to 10 milliseconds

-The default value for min\initial\participant\announcement\period in the DISCOVERY\CONFIG QoS Policy has changed from 1 second to 10 milliseconds.
+The default value for min_initial_participant_announcement_period in the DISCOVERY_CONFIG QoS Policy has changed from 1 second to 10 milliseconds.

-Before, both the min\initial\participant\announcement\period and max\initial\participant\ announcement\period default values were 1 second, which did not provide a default range.
-Now, the change of min\initial\participant\announcement\period to 10 milliseconds provides a range by default.
+Before, both the min_initial_participant_announcement_period and max_initial_participant_announcement_period default values were 1 second, which did not provide a default range.
+Now, the change of min_initial_participant_announcement_period to 10 milliseconds provides a range by default.
 As explained in the current version of the RTI Connext Core Libraries User's Manual, the randomness within the range set by these values reduces the chances of a network collision when multiple participants are started at the same time.

-2.11 Performance Improvements
+2.2.11 Performance Improvements

-2.11.1 Use of TopicQueries or ContentFilteredTopics may incur lower overhead
+2.2.11.1 Use of TopicQueries or ContentFilteredTopics may incur lower overhead